-It can take time for women to start feeling some sense of safety and confidence to make decisions about their future and this is OK and varies for all women.
+It can take time for women to start feeling some sense of safety and confidence to make decisions about their future - this is okay and varies for all women.
 Some women may feel intense emotions such as anger, betrayal, grief, joy and freedom.
-These feelings may feel overwhelming and uncomfortable and women may believe there is something wrong with them and want to 'get over it', however this experiences is very common as part of the transition.
+These feelings may feel overwhelming and uncomfortable and women may believe there is something wrong with them and want to 'get over it', however these experiences are very common as part of the transition.